ublue-os/website/docs/blog/posts/bazzite-buzz-07.md

 <p style="text-align: center; font-weight: 600; color: red">ATTENTION:</p>

-YOU MAY BE STUCK ON FEDORA 38 BUILDS IF THE INSTALLER INSTALLED A `:38` IMAGE AND NOT A `:latest` IMAGE!
-If you are unsure and feel like you are not up to date, open a host terminal and enter `rpm-ostree status`.
+If you installed Bazzite previously with the older ISOs then **YOU MAY BE STUCK ON FEDORA 38 BUILDS IF THE INSTALLER INSTALLED A `:38` IMAGE AND NOT A `:latest` IMAGE!**  If you are unsure and feel like you are not up to date, open a host terminal and enter `rpm-ostree status`.
 If it says that your deployment is on `:38` then you need to follow these instructions!

 Open a host terminal and enter the command below for the image you're using.